DataDog/hiring-engineers/answers.md

    The main difference between a service and a resource is that a service consists of the building blocks of microservice architecture, where various things such      as: endpoints, queries, and jobs are grouped together to build an application.
 Whereas, a resource is typically a certain domain of an application such as a web    endpoint, database query, or a background running job.

 ## Final Question:
    * Something creative I would use Datadog for would be to monitor covid vaccine sign-ups, particulary location along with brand.
-Then using these to have th          government and pharmaceutical coporations send out a customized set of vaccines based on recorded popularity.
+Then using these to have the          government and pharmaceutical coporations send out a customized set of vaccines based on recorded popularity.
 Since the current news says we may need a covid      vaccine every year, this could help with yearly doses moving forward.